 (By calling it a "new Stokes curve" we distinguish it from the usual Stokes curves emanating from a usual turning point).
 We denote by $\mathcal{N}$ the set of all new Stokes curves. \end{definition}

-\begin{remark}{\rm For some linear differential operators for which the rigorous notion of a virtual turning point is available, a new Stokes curve can defined as a Stokes curve emanating from a virtual turning point, as in Definition \ref{VTP}.
-Since currently for the operator \eqref{OPer}, the notion of a virtual turning point is unavailable we will follow the classical definition of new Stokes curves suggested in \cite{Berk82}. } \end{remark}
+\begin{remark}{\rm For linear differential operators where a rigorous notion of a virtual turning point is established, a \emph{new Stokes curve} is defined as a Stokes curve emanating from such a point, as in Definition \ref{VTP}.
+Since a formal definition of a virtual turning point for the operator \eqref{OPer} is currently lacking, we adopt the classical definition of new Stokes curves proposed in \cite{Berk82}. }\end{remark}

 \begin{definition}[see Def.
 1.4.3 p.38, \cite{H15vir}] We say that the Stokes curve is { inert near $z_0$} if there is no Stokes phenomena, i.e. if there is no discontinuous change of the asymptotic near a point $z_0$ lying on a Stokes curve.
 If a Stokes curve is inert near all its points, we simply call it { inert}. \end{definition}